rajvanshipradeep15/tracardi-api/docs/getting_started/processes/merging.md

 * **[Identification Points](../definitions/identification_point.md)**: This a realtime process that merges profiles when a defined event was sent e.g. `Identification` and it contains data that can be used for mering.

-## Automatic Profile Merging in Tracardi

-### Key Steps in Automatic Profile Merging

-1. **Data Collection and Initial Profile Creation**:
-    - When a user interacts with a website or app, Tracardi collects data and creates a new profile if one does not already exist.
-Each interaction is tagged with a unique Profile ID and associated with a session.

-2. **Profile Matching**:
-    - Background process finds the data that have the same email address, Tracardi recognizes this match and merge profiles.

-4. **Merging Profiles**:
-    - Upon finding a match, Tracardi automatically merges the new profile data with the existing profile.
-This process
-      involves:
-        - **Combining the attributes and traits of both profiles**: Profile data is merged according to the defined merging strategy for each field..
-        - **Updating the existing profile**: New profile is created with new data from the incoming profile.
-        - **Ensuring that all historical data from both profiles are retained**: All events and sessions will be updated and accurately reflected in the merged profile.
-        - **Maintaining All Profile IDs**: When profiles are merged, the Profile IDs from the individual profiles are moved to the `ids` field in the merged profile.
-A new primary ID is then selected from the available `ids`.
-          This new primary ID will be returned in the Tracardi response.
-Note that profile identification uses both the primary ID and the `ids` field.
-This means that if a device has not updated the Profile ID to the new merged value, the system will still correctly identify the profile even if the old ID is sent.

-5. **Handling Conflicts**:
-    - During the merge, if there are conflicting data points (e.g., different values for the same attribute), Tracardi follows predefined rules to resolve these conflicts.
-Typically, the most recent data or the data deemed most reliable is retained.

-6. **Profile Consolidation**:
-    - The merged profile now represents a comprehensive view of the user, consolidating data from all matched profiles.
-      This unified profile is used for all future interactions.

 ### Example of Profile Merging

 1. **Initial Interaction**: